Warm up in the Richmond

 The less-sweet theme extended to Jade’s hot chocolates too.
 I don’t often drink chocolate because it’s usually so sweet and rich that it makes me nauseous, but when Mindy suggested we try one of her 15 kinds of hot chocolate, I was game.

-Ronnie & I were both battling colds, and I had just read about the study by the Imperial College of London that claims to prove chocolate is more effective than codeine.
+Cacaopod & I were both battling colds, and I had just read about the study by the Imperial College of London that claims to prove chocolate is more effective than codeine.
 With that in mind, it seemed right to have chocolate that was warm to aid our over-taxed immune systems.

-With an eye to the medicinal, I picked the China Red Pepper hot chocolate; Ronnie got the Ginger hot chocolate.
+With an eye to the medicinal, I picked the China Red Pepper hot chocolate; Cacaopod got the Ginger hot chocolate.
 Mindy makes the drinks to order.
 In addition to the red pepper, mine had cinnamon and smoky chilis, so it had a nice heat that felt good on my throat and a more complex taste than just peppery.
-Ronnie’s Ginger drink had a nice balance between the chocolate and ginger bite.
+Cacaopod’s Ginger drink had a nice balance between the chocolate and ginger bite.

 The hot chocolates are thick and smooth and very Jade: not too sweet Asian-influenced combinations.
 If these flavors don’t spark your interest, the list of 15 flavors range from dark spicy drinks like Mint, Tumeric & Black Pepper, Cardamom, and Saigon Cinnamon, to green tea & chocolate combos, a tropical fruit choice, and 2 white chocolate drinks.